 Here is an example of an image that I want to find related images to.

-You actually have even more range to edit a picture within the app.
-Simply tap the image you want to check and you will see adjustment, tone, effects, drawing, and add image show up.
-You can click on any of those settings and you can change the way the picture looks right in your phone.
-This is a hidden gem within the app and it allows anyone to quickly change a picture without having to use another app on their phone.
+You have even more range to edit a picture within the app.
+Just tap the image you want to check, and you will see adjustment, tone, effects, drawing, and add image show up.
+You can click on any of those settings, and you can change the way the picture looks right on your phone.
+This is a hidden gem within the app, and it allows anyone to quickly turn a picture without having to use another app on their phone.

 Additional Image Settings

-Bing image allows you to search for very specific features for images on the web.
-Let’s say you want to find images that are big enough for your wallpaper, or you want to find images that you are able to share and change.
+Bing image allows you to search for particular features for pictures on the web.
+Let’s say you want to find images that are big enough for your wallpaper, or you want to see pictures that you can share and change.
 You can do a lot of these features within Bing.

 Image Size Specifications

 When you do an image search, you can click on any of these boxes above the pictures to change the specifications.
-The image sizes to choose from start with all as the default, but then you can specific if you want small, medium, large, extra-large, or even a certain size.
+The image sizes to choose from the start with all as the default, but then you can specify if you want small, medium, large, extra-large, or even a specific size.

 How to Combine Image Specifications

 The last criteria point I am going to point out is the license search.
-When you click on the license tab, you can search for images that you can use for free and for public domain.
-In a nutshell, you can use this search engine to find images that you can use on your website for free.
-This allows you to avoid and legal problems that might come into place if you use an image for a blog post or a news article.
+When you click on the license tab, you can search for images that you can use for free and for the public domain.
+In a nutshell, you can use this search engine to find pictures that you can use on your website for free.
+This allows you to avoid any legal problems that might come into place if you use an image for a blog post or a news article.